Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-prboom/roms/prboom/_readme.txt

 Put your DOOM 1 and 2 games (and their associated mods) in this directory.
 Put your soundtrack in the directory ./game-musics

-DOOM games must have a ".wad" extension.
+DOOM games must have a ".wad/.iwad/.pwad" extension.

 DON'T ERASE "prboom.wad".